← Back to research

 Repo ConnectionsAutomatic environment inference for git repositories

-Browser SupportHeadless browser for web scraping and interaction
+Browser & Computer UseHeadless browser and computer-use capabilities for web interaction

 Product Surfaces / Editions